AleixFerreCP/CRUD-API/README.md

 It will always return a 200 code with a list of the contacts' info.

+### GET "/contacts/:id"

+It retrieves a contact from the database with a certain id.

+No body required

+#### Response

+It will return a 200 code with the contact info.

+If the contact does not exist it will return a 404 code.

 ### POST "/contacts"

 Create a new contact.